PhilipYip1988/python-tutorials/jupyter_install_ubuntu/readme.md

 clear
 ```

-And environments can be listed by inputting:
+And (conda) Python environments can be listed by inputting:

 ```bash
 conda env list